Japanese sword polishing: Shiage togi

 Shiage togi is the stage that places the mirrorlike finish on a blade; the most notable differences between this and the previous stage are that the stones are of considerably smaller size, and that the blade remains stationary, instead having the abrasives and tools moved over it.
 In this stage, a blade is painstakingly worked on section by section, using wafer-thin slices cut from the main stones.
 After this is done, the blade's look will still be slightly unbalanced, and is corrected with a special nugui mixture that adjusts it.
 This stage is also where the yokote line is brought out; it may be either artificial or following the existing line (more often than not however, they are usually lost during a prior polishing stage).
 The final major step involves fully burnishing the rear and sides.

 The finishing process brings out and enhances all details of a blade so that they are readily visible for observation and analysis, which entails results that must be free of any visual imperfections.

 Nakago filing

 The nakago is traditionally not polished and only partially finished with file marks, before being allowed to oxidize naturally.
-The file marks are to provide a friction-fit for the Suka (tsuka).
+The file marks are to provide a friction-fit for the tsuka.
 The division line between the file markings and the highly polished blade are the machi and two ledges, the ha machi (blade junction – edge side), and the mune machi (blade junction – spine side), around which the fitted habaki is clasped.